Willy Sägebrecht: German Democratic Republic

 Sägebrecht himself was retired from his military intelligence responsibilities in August 1959, officially on health grounds.
 In the words of one source "he was not successful".
 His "retirement" came shortly after a senior member of his department, Siegfried Dombrowski, had fled to West Berlin.
-His successor, appointed on 31 August 1959, was another senior member of the department, Arthur Franke, whom he had first met in 1945 as the two of them fled from the concentraion camp.
+His successor, appointed on 31 August 1959, was another senior member of the department, Arthur Franke, whom he had first met in 1945 as the two of them fled from the concentration camp.